mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-And what it will do is it will just go through until it gets one that it can actually access.
-So the first one we've got here is `confidential/config.yml` and what you can do is on your Puppet Master you can set up sort of confidential file server mountpoints basically and what we can say is actually only the live servers can access that version.
-So if you run it on the live server, it's going to go "right, `confidential/config.yml`?
-No problem, that's the one I'm going to use" and then if you run it on a dev machine or staging, any other tier, it will just say "well, I can't access that file so I'm going to the next one" and you can have a fallback option and that's great.
-But it's still not quite right because that assumes you've got one live password and then everything else and sometimes you've got to separate even further so we have test, staging and live are different tiers.
-And what you can do is actually use interpolation, you can use variables in Puppet:
+When Puppet attempts to create this file, it will check each path in the `source` list until it finds one it can access.
+In this way, you can have a `confidential` file server that can only be accessed from the live servers: when you run this manifest there, it will simply fetch that version but when you run it anywhere else, it will fall through the second version.

+However, this still isn't quite right as it assumes that you only have two types of servers: live and not.
+What if you have tiers such as staging or test?
+What you can actually do is use variable interpolation in the `source` paths like so:

 {% highlight ruby %}
 file { '/some/config.yml':